Nathan-Duckett/Gitlab-Wiki-Updater/README.md

 Before Usage make sure to copy `template.config.yaml` to `config.yaml` and fill out the corresponding fields.

+**Note if options are not provided it will default to TODAY's DATE, and from 1PM to 2PM** Options can be omitted if these defaults suit depending on what is necessary.

 ```bash
 # Install dependencies on first use
 python3 -m pip install -r requirements.txt